shan-shaji/litcat/README.md

 ### 2. Install from crates.io

-If published, you can install directly using cargo:
+you can install directly using cargo:

 ```sh
 cargo install litcat